akkartik/mu/Readme.md

 you'll never do so because there'll always be more urgent things you could be doing.

-A big source of complexity creep is your project's interface to external users, because you can't know all the ways in which they use the services you provide.
-Historically we react to this by assuming that our users can do anything that we ever allowed them to do in the past, and require ourselves to support all such features.
+A big source of complexity creep is a project's interface to external users, because you can't know all the ways in which users use a service.
+Historically we react to this constraint by assuming that our users can do anything that we ever allowed them to do in the past, and require ourselves to support all such features.
 We can only add features, not drop them or change how we provide them.
-We might, if we're forward thinking, keep the project stable for a time.
+We might, if we're forward thinking, keep our interfaces unstable for a time.
 But the goal is usually to stabilize the interface, and inevitably the stabilization is *premature*, because you can't anticipate what the future holds.
 Stable interfaces inevitably get bolted-on features, grow complex and breed a new generation of unsatisfied users who then attempt to wrap them in sane interfaces, freeze *those* interfaces, start bolting on features to them, rise and repeat.
-This dynamic of interfaces wrapping other interfaces is how unix cat grows from a screenful of code in the original unix to <a href='http://landley.net/aboriginal/history.html'>800 lines</a> in 2002 to 36 *thousand* lines of code in 2013.
+This dynamic of interfaces wrapping other interfaces is how unix cat grows from a screenful of code in the original unix to
+<a href='http://landley.net/aboriginal/history.html'>800 lines</a> in 2002 to
+36 *thousand* lines of code in 2013.

 To summarize, the arc you want to avoid is: you make backwards compatibility guarantees &rarr; complexity creeps monotonically upward &rarr; funnel of